-Our favourite bulbs to plant in autumn for some spring colour
+Our favourite Spring bulbs to plant this Autumn

 A classic sign of Spring, the daffodil is a great choice.
 Perfect for those of us who want something that’s easy to take care of but can still give you an impressive display.
 Plant your daffodils between August and December, and they’ll begin flowering between March and April.
 We love daffodils because they’re hardy, can survive in sunlight or shade, and don’t need a lot of space to thrive.
 Everyone can enjoy their sunny glow.